baeriivan/OpensubtitleBot/README.md

-## Retrieval-Based Conversational Model in Tensorflow (Ubuntu Dialog Corpus)
+## Retrieval-Based Chat-bot on the OpenSubtitle dataset

 #### Overview